 EDH is a neurosurgical emergency.
 It, therefore, requires urgent surgical evacuation to prevent irreversible neurological injury and death secondary to hematoma expansion and herniation.
-A neurosurgical consultation should be the urgently obtained as it is important to intervene within 1 to 2 hours of presentation.
+Neurosurgical consultation should be urgently obtained as it is important to intervene within 1 to 2 hours of presentation.

 The priority is to stabilize the patient, including the ABCs (airway, breathing, circulation), and these should be addressed urgently.

 In patients with acute and symptomatic EDHs, the treatment is craniotomy and hematoma evacuation.
 Based on the available literature, “trephination” (or burr hole evacuation) is often a crucial form of intervention if more advanced surgical expertise is unavailable; it may even decrease mortality.
 However, the performance of a craniotomy, if feasible, can provide a more thorough evacuation of the hematoma.

 There is a scarcity of literature comparing conservative management with surgical intervention in patients with EDH.
 However, a non-surgical approach may be considered in a patient with acute EDH who has mild symptoms and meets all of the criteria listed below:

 If the decision is made to manage acute EDH non-surgically, close observation with repeated neurological examinations and continuous surveillance with brain imaging is required, as the risk for hematoma expansion and clinical deterioration is present.
 The recommendation is to obtain a follow-up head CT scan within 6 to 8 hours following brain injury.